What is yoga therapy? Does yoga therapy work? How does yoga therapy help? Know more about yoga and the benefits of yoga.

 What is therapy through yoga?
 According to the International Association Of Yoga Therapists, yoga therapy offers more than physical benefits.
-Therapeutic yoga practice has proven to impact physical postures, musculoskeletal imbalances as well as mental well-being positively.
+Therapeutic yoga practice has proven to positively impact physical postures, musculoskeletal imbalances as well and mental well-being.
 People can use yoga for mental and healthcare problems.

 Some people think that the therapeutic process of yoga is a complicated activity.
-Many individuals hesitate to try therapeutic yoga because of all the misconceptions associated with therapy in yoga.
+Many individuals hesitate to try therapeutic yoga because of all the misconceptions about yoga.
 But before believing any hearsay about yoga, you have first to learn and understand the unique advantages and benefits of yoga therapy.

 YOGA REGULATES EMOTIONS